 Should You Get a 15 year Mortgage or Invest?

 We can use professional financial planning software and see what the numbers over time.
-Let’s look and see how much you nest egg grows after a 15-year vs 30-year mortgage using extra cash to pay down the mortgage or to invest.
+Let’s look and see how much you nest egg grows after a 15-year mortgage vs using extra cash to invest.

 As for investing, they fund a backdoor Roth IRAs every year ($12,000).
 If they have additional cash flow, it flows into a brokerage account.
 They also save 6% in a 401k with 100% match.
 Wage and general inflation is 2% a year.
 Assume stocks pay 7% a year and bonds 3.5%.
 Asset allocation, since they are young, is 90/10 stocks/bonds.